What rights do lodgers have?

 If you have a fixed term agreement

-If you have a fixed term agreement, you can only leave early if:
+You can only leave early if:

 If you leave before the end of the fixed term without your landlord’s consent, you're liable to pay the rent for the whole of the term.